Truth and Grace

-—The Gospel means “Good News”.
-What is so good about it?
+The Gospel means “Good News”.
+What’s so good about it?
 God took the initiative to rebuild the bridge, or relationship, with us; the bridge we burned.
 This rebuilding cost the Father his Son’s life and it is God’s gift to us—completely undeserved.
 Being loved first by God in this extravagant manner inspires us to look upward in prayer, praise & worship.
-It stirs us to build bridges with others and invite them inward as we share lives in unity as disciples.
+It stirs us to build bridges with others and invite them inward as we share lives in unity as disciples of Jesus.
 It moves us to action, reaching outward, imitating God to serve others with our lives.
-As we move towards God, we anticipate the fruit of our relationships will be —
+As we move toward God, we anticipate the fruit of our relationships will be:

-DON’T TAKE OUR WORD FOR IT — The Bible is filled with encouragements and examples of these values — study God’s Word with us and see that we didn’t make these up.
+The Bible is filled with encouragement and examples of these values — study God’s Word with us and see that we didn’t make these up.
 Check out Acts Chapters 2 & 3 to see what the first Christians did as they gathered together.
-Read Timothy 1 & 2, a ‘Handbook for setting up a Church’ and note that 2 Timothy 2 highlights these values.
+Read Timothy 1 & 2, a ‘Handbook for setting up a Church’, and note that 2 Timothy 2 highlights these values.
 Dig through Colossians 2 or 1 Peter 1 for more.